foyer-rs/foyer/rfcs/disk-cache-codec.md

 - `Engine::load` returns a `'static` future and `Load::Entry` owns `K` and `V`.
 A result borrowing from the read buffer cannot safely escape.
 - A disk hit may be promoted into the memory cache.
 The result must remain valid independently of the load future.
 - `IoEngine::read` returns the submitted buffer, so its owner can be retained without changing the low-level psync or io_uring read model.
+- `bytes::Bytes::from_owner` preserves the owner's pointer without copying, but `Bytes` does not provide a type-level alignment guarantee.
+Slicing may shift the pointer by an arbitrary offset.
 - The current entry header is 36 bytes, and the value begins immediately after it.
 This does not provide sufficient payload alignment for general archived formats.
 - Compression runs before `Code::decode`; a view cannot point directly into compressed bytes.
 - Compression configuration appears at both the store and block-engine layers.
 The codec refactor should establish one owner for the transform pipeline and prevent configuration drift.